OSGeo/OSGeoLive-doc/en/quickstart/usb_quickstart.rst

   .. image:: ../../images/screenshots/800x600/usb_select.png
     :scale: 70 %

-Select :menuselection:`System --> Administration --> Startup Disk Creator`, or search for `Startup Disk Creator` from the Unity desktop.
+Select :menuselection:`Applications --> System --> Startup Disk Creator`, or search for `Startup Disk Creator` from the Unity desktop.

   .. image:: ../../images/screenshots/800x600/usb_set_params.png
     :scale: 70 %

 Select the osgeo-live or osgeo-live-mini ISO Image that you downloaded earlier.

 Select the USB flash drive.
+If you have extra room you might adjust the slider to create persistent storage space on the USB drive (recommended).

 Select :guilabel:`Make Startup Disk`